dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 # Semantic Kernel overview for .NET

 In this article, you explore [Semantic Kernel](/semantic-kernel/overview) core concepts and capabilities.
-You discover why Semantic Kernel is a powerful and recommended choice for working with AI in .NET applications, and you learn:
+Semantic Kernel is a powerful and recommended choice for working with AI in .NET applications.
+In the sections ahead, you learn:

 - How to add semantic kernel to your project
 - Semantic Kernel core concepts